 - empowering institutions, non-governmental organizations and local communities

-Guyana is a lower-middle-income country and the third-smallest country in South America after Suriname and Uruguay, with about 800,000 inhabitants.
+Guyana is an upper-middle-income country and the third-smallest country in South America, after Suriname and Uruguay.
+It’s 2019 Human Development Index was the lowest in South America.